 Annually all those who wish to hunt waterfowl within the State of Washington must purchase a permit to do so.
-That "permit/ authorization" is printed on their hunting licenses and allows them to hunt migratory birds (ducks, geese, dove, and band tailed pigeon) within Washington.
+That "permit/authorization" is printed on their hunting licenses and allows them to hunt migratory birds (ducks, geese, dove and band tailed pigeon) within Washington.

 Since 1986 - the initial year of Washington's Migratory Bird Stamp, better known as the "Duck Stamp," - over \$9 million has been raised from the sale of these permits and collector stamps plus an additional \$900,000 coming from the sale of associated stamp artwork.
 All proceeds from the sale of permits and stamps are dedicated to migratory bird habitat projects all within Washington State.

-Some of those funded projects along with a picture of the stamp for the current year are set forth on page 7 of this pamphlet.
+Some of those funded projects along with a picture of the stamp for the current year are set forth in this pamphlet.

 Monies received from the sale of artwork is reserved for habitat conservation project contracts with nonprofit organizations like the Washington Waterfowl Association (WWA), Ducks Unlimited (DU) and Delta Waterfowl.

-Beginning with the 2012-2013 season, WWA took over administration of Washington's Migratory Bird Stamp and Print Program from the Washington Department of Fish and Wildlife (WDFW).
-Currently Washington receives about \$500,000 annually from the sale of permits and stamps into this dedicated fund.
+WWA administers the Washington State Migratory Bird Stamp and Print Program for the Washington Department of Fish and Wildlife (WDFW).
+Currently Washington State received about \$500,000 annually from the sale of permits and stamps in to this dedicated fund.